uvicpraxis/uvicpraxis.github.io/gpms.md

 See citations below for specific instances of adaptation.

-"PRGPFC" refers to the Press Record Gameplay Footage Collection.
+Notes:

-Elements marked with [R] are required.
+* Elements marked with [R] are required.
-Elements marked with [+] are repeatable.
+* Elements marked with [+] are repeatable.
+* "PRGPFC" refers to the Press Record Gameplay Footage Collection.

+Table of Contents:

 1. [Platform Edition Entity](#1-platform-edition-entity)
 2. [Gameplay File Entity](#2-gameplay-file-entity)